Excess 14 Maintenance and Monitoring

 Joker Valve

-This is the “backflow” preventer for the stuff you want to leave the toilet.
-If you’re finding “stuff” come back into the toilet, it’s likely a failed joker valve.
+This is the “backflow” preventer for the stuff you want to leave in the toilet.
+If you’re finding “stuff” coming back into the toilet, it’s likely a failed joker valve.
 Depending on which head you have, you can find these online or at some local marinas.

 Toilet Lines

-The toilet lines have a reduction as it goes vertical into the tanks, and can clog, yuck!
+The toilet lines have a reduction as they go vertical into the tanks, and can clog, yuck!
 These can be cleared through a few means:

-• Replacing the lines – which expensive, and you can’t remove the upper section
+• Replacing the lines is expensive, and you can’t remove the upper section

 • Push a wire brush on a flexible rod into the lines.
 This worked really well.